 The Rugby Football Union’s Commitment to Player Welfare

 RugbySafe is RFU’s overarching player safety and wellbeing programme to support clubs, schools, colleges, universities and participants at all levels of the game.
 It has five different strands all of which contribute and provide input to how the game should be played and managed to ensure that rugby is as safe as possible.
-A downloadable booklet provides an overview and further information on the RugbySafe programme.

 Values & Culture